 Particles

-This also has to do with the fact that only with the new particle system do you also have the option of having this simulated via the GPU, which is usually accompanied by extreme speed advantages.
-Therefore, when using the new particles, please also note the CPU and GPU settings in the Scene tab of the Simulation Scene presets.
+This also has to do with the fact that you only have the option of simulating this via the GPU with the new particle system, which is usually associated with extreme speed advantages.
+Therefore, when using the new particles, please also note the Device and Compute Device settings in the Scene tab of the Simulation Scene Settings.

 2025